Liberal Arts and Sciences Symposium

 Yes, you must work with a faculty mentor to write your proposal or abstract and to prepare for your presentation.

 Business casual.
 Formal wear, party clothes, or clothing with slogans are generally not appropriate unless relevant to the content or tradition of your presentation.
-Follow these guidelines compiled by the A_LAB:
+Follow these guidelines:

 • You may want a tailored jacket over a professional dress or pantsuit.